NewsFetch/NewsFetch/README.md

 To create a virtual environment, run the following command:

-In each sub-project, run the following command:
+In each subproject, run the following command:

 ```bash
 # Create a virtual environment